migariane/CrashCourseCausalInference/README.md

 # Crash Course Causal Inference (CCCI-2019)

-Introduction to Causal Inference in Epidemilogy: A Crash Course in Spanish at the XXXVII annual conference of the Spanish Society of Epidemiology (SEE)
+Introduction to Causal Inference in Epidemiology: A Crash Course in Spanish at the XXXVII annual conference of the Spanish Society of Epidemiology (SEE)

 Oviedo 2-6 September 2019